mischif/hardenedbsd-ansible/README.md

 The first playbook I run on a new system, meant to set some reasonable defaults I can build on.
 At a high level, this playbook:

 *	Switches from stock FreeBSD OpenSSL to LibreSSL
-*	Switches from stock Freebsd OpenSSH to the port compiled against LibreSSL
+*	Switches from stock FreeBSD OpenSSH to the port compiled against LibreSSL
 *	Randomizes the SSH port
 *	Enables a pf firewall with a default-deny policy
 *	Disables root login over SSH and console